psteinb/libmultiviewnative/README.md

 # Using the Library

+*Note: The GPU is unstable and not yet production ready.
+The CPU API can be used!*

 ## Fiji related

 In order to call the GPU methods from Java, simply create a directory called lib/linux64 under the fiji root directory.
 Create a symlink to libMultiViewNative.so (compiled for your architecture) here.